East Coast hurricane, California wildfire, Gilroy shooting shines spotlight on district partners

-The southeastern U.S. avoided the catastrophic fate of the Bahamas this month as Hurricane Dorian tracked off the coast of Florida, Georgia and the Carolinas before turning eastward and into the open Atlantic.
-Still, Florida weather is known for its unpredictability and during hurricane season in particular, severe weather has the potential to mean natural disaster.
+The southeastern U.S. avoided the catastrophic fate of the Bahamas this month as Hurricane Dorian tracked off the coast of Florida, Georgia, and the Carolinas before turning eastward into the open Atlantic.
+Still, Florida weather is known for its unpredictability where severe weather has the potential to mean natural disaster.

 At school districts across Florida, preparing for a hurricane means school cancelations and the management of a range of operational tasks such as repurposing school buildings as evacuation shelters or creating temporary headquarters for governmental relief services like FEMA.

 The logistics involved with these preparations pile up fast so moving quickly is critical when storm path projections show your district in harm's way.
 This year, Hurricane Dorian chose Labor Day Weekend for its arrival so district personnel were forced to exchange holiday plans for unplanned work days.

 Yet some districts had larger workloads than others.
 For the districts partnered with Facilitron, a new kind of facility management solution for school districts, an entire team was already in place primed to spring into action to help manage facility logistics.

 "It’s very comforting knowing that you have business partners that have your back like that."
 Ralph Caravello, Risk Management Coordinator at Seminole County Florida

 "Two words for you—simple solution," said Ralph Caravello, Risk Management Coordinator at Seminole County Florida.
 "I just hit the ‘simple' button and alerted our account manager and everything was handled.
 That allowed me to concentrate on other more important Hurricane prep items.”